How to Create Minecraft Functions (.mcfunction) and Use the /function Command

 Step 2: When you get to the datapacks folder, it will probably be empty.
 I have already prepared the necessary subfolders to make things easier, and inside, there is a ready-to-use function.

-Now download this ready folder drag it into the datapacks folder and extract the .rar file.
+Now download this ready folder drag it into the datapacks folder and extract the .zip file.

 I chose to extract it with WinRAR, and I recommend installing it on your computer.

-Once you're done extracting, delete the .rar file.
+Once you're done extracting, delete the .zip file.

 You can name this folder whatever you like.
 Notice that inside it, there are other folders — I'll explain more about that.